 The MacBook Pro 13-inch (M2, 2022) is a laptop of contradictions.
 It’s revolutionary... but plays it safe.
 Exciting... but a bit boring.
-It’s a strange choice… and also makes complete sense.
+It’s a strange choice… and it also makes complete sense.

 The good news is that it comes with Apple’s brand-new M2 chip, which the company promises offers a 40% performance increase over the M1, yet it remains the same price as the previous model, starting at $1,299 / £1,299 / AU$1,999.
 For anyone who was just about to buy a MacBook Pro 13-inch (M1, 2020), getting the MacBook Pro 13-inch (M2, 2022) instead is a bit of a no-brainer, as you’re kind of getting the M2 upgrade for free.

-That lack of a price rise does come at a… well… price, however, as the MacBook Pro 13-inch (M2, 2022) features the same design as the previous model – and the one before that.
+However, that lack of a price rise comes at a… well… price, as the MacBook Pro 13-inch (M2, 2022) features the same design as the previous model – and the one before that.
 If you love the look of the old MacBooks, this won’t be an issue, but the lack of new design does make it feel a bit left out by Apple.
 Even if it is one of the best laptops you can buy right now, could this be the last MacBook Pro 13-inch we’ll see?

-If that’s the case, then it’s a pretty great way to bow out.
-The M2 chip puts some good work in here, providing excellent performance, especially when it comes to video editing, and day to day use is, again, excellent, with multiple apps running at once without causing the MacBook Pro 13-inch (M2, 2022) any issues.
-Throughout our time with the laptop, we were impressed with how silent it was as well, with the fans rarely kicking in to keep things cool.
+If that’s the case, it’s a great way to bow out.
+The M2 chip puts some good work in here, providing excellent performance, especially in video editing, and day-to-day use is, again, excellent, with multiple apps running simultaneously without causing the MacBook Pro 13-inch (M2, 2022) any issues.
+Throughout our time with the laptop, we were impressed with its silence, with the fans rarely kicking in to keep things cool.